XCSoar/XCSoar/doc/policy.rst

 Don’t rewrite code unless you need to.
 Migrate incrementally to a new concept.
 Keep patches small and easy to understand.

+Reuse existing code.
+Search before adding a helper, wrapper, parser, or enum.
+Look in ``src/util``, ``Formatter/``, ``Math/``, ``Geo/``, and the same subsystem.
+Extend the existing class; do not introduce a parallel API or a new abstraction layer for a single call site.

+Keep the change as small as the problem.
+Avoid factories, managers, and extra files when a few functions next to the existing code would do.

+Unit tests.
+Add TAP tests under ``test/src/`` for new or changed logic that does not need a UI: parsers, formatters, protocol encode/decode, math and geo helpers, string/path helpers, and state-machine or policy functions.
+Extend an existing ``Test*.cpp`` when one already covers the area.
+Register new test binaries in ``build/test.mk``.
+Do not add unit tests for dialog layout, canvas drawing, JNI, or windowing.
+Run ``make check``.

 Release notes (``NEWS.txt``)
 -----------------------------